 Real-life connections are what really help us thrive both personally and professionally.
 The digital world just helps us enhance those connections.
 When we spend too much time on our devices, we end up missing out on these, and our lives are far less full without them.

 So do yourself a favor.
 Even if it’s just one day a week schedule a stretch of time where you’ll put down your phone, turn off all your other devices.
 Look at your spouse, your children or your co-workers and make that in-person connection.
 Take your family to the beach for the weekend, and leave that pesky smartphone in the room.
-Gather together a group of co-workers with whom you’d normally host most conversation via Google chat and go out for an extended lunch or maybe even happy hour.
+Gather together a group of co-workers with whom you’d normally host most conversation via Microsoft Teams or another chat app and go out for an extended lunch or maybe even happy hour.

 Before we burnout and lose the ability as a species to truly connect meaningfully with one another, we’ve got to start taking vacations from our technology.
 I know it’s not easy.
 Trust me, I know.
 But if you want to increase the quality of your life, relieve stress and truly live, set a technology vacation on your calendar right now!